supadumb/classical-ciphers/README.md

 ciphertxt = hill.enc(plain_text=plaintxt, key=key)
 print(ciphertxt)
 ```
->these code is work with key size is Matrix 2x2
+>these code only work with key size is Matrix 2x2